toddeTV/zlig/README.md

 - [Andreas Fehn](https://github.com/fehnomenal) helped with the project.
 Thank you <3
 - [Moritz Starke](https://github.com/Myzios) helped with general 3D and Blender questions.
 Thanks mate <3

-Used services and dependencies - besides the ones in `./package.json`:
+Used programs/ softwares, services and dependencies - besides the ones in `./package.json`:

 - [GitHub Copilot](https://github.com/features/copilot) was used in private mode for programming questions.
+- [Blender](https://www.blender.org/) was used as software for creating and editing 3D models.

 Used assets/ materials including images and 3D models: